murfalo/chamberr/README.md

 ## Limitations

-- Other protein, RNA, and solvent force field sources can be easily specified but are not offered as commandline arguments.
-Doing so has not been rigorously tested.
 - ParmEd does not support exporting full topologies.
 You will need to find a source or create your own.
 For Amber FF14SB, topologies are distributed with CHARMM's source code in `toppar/non_charmm/parm14sb_all.rtf`.